ishwarya100/Cross-Camera-Player-Mapping-System/README.md

 Hi!
-This is a cute little project I made to track and match players across two videos (Broadcast & Tacticam).
+This is a small project I made to track and match players across two videos (Broadcast & Tacticam).
 I used Python, YOLO (object detection), OpenCV, Flask, and a simple web dashboard to see the results.

 Everything runs offline, just on your computer — no internet required!